libberaj/Z-chat/README.md

 ## Features

-- **Essay Generation**: Uses OpenAI's model to generate essays on given topics.
+- **Essay and morse code  Generation**: Uses OpenAI's model to generate essays on given topics.
 - **Poem Generation**: Uses Ollama's model (Llama2) to generate poems suitable for children on given topics.
 - **User Interface**: Streamlit-based UI for interacting with the chatbot and displaying results.